faerlin-developer/minimalist_bank_app/README.md

 $ cd minimalist_bank_app
 ```

 The deployment of the application has been dockerized for your convenience.
-Deploy the application on your local machine:
+To deploy the application on your local machine:

 ```bash
 $ docker-compose up